liquidinstruments/moku-examples/docs/starting-python.md

 #### Access Requests.session
-To configure any underlying session attributes, append `session_` to the actual attribute and pass it to the instrument constructor.
+The connection to the Moku device uses the Python `requests` module internally.
+To configure request session attributes, for example custom proxy or authentication parameters, prepend `session_` to the Session attribute and pass it to the instrument constructor.
 For example, `trust_env` can be configured as `session_trust_env`.

 ```python
 o = Oscilloscope("192.168.###.###", session_trust_env=False)